Searching ...

 Percy Priest Lake Tennessee

 Percy Priest Lake frames the east side of Nashville and its suburbs.
-The proximity to the metro attracts locals for water sports and outdoor activities.
+Its proximity to Nashville attracts locals for water sports and outdoor activities.

 The Army Corps of Engineers dammed the Stones River.
 The created a lake covering 14,000 acres for 42 miles.